 - develop resilience, self-esteem and respect for others;

 - develop self-discipline and an awareness of the rights and responsibilities of all members of the school community.

-A positive student welfare policy, energetic teachers who regularly participate in professional development and a parent body which provides active and regular support to school programs all contribute to the successful delivery of our educational program.
+A positive student engagement & wellbeing policy, energetic teachers who regularly participate in professional development and a parent body which provides active and regular support to school programs all contribute to the successful delivery of our educational program.

 Students enjoy a safe, creative and stimulating learning environment, with extensive and interesting grounds.

 Research Primary School is proud to offer many interesting and varied programs which add both depth and breadth to an already rich curriculum.
 These include:

 - Annual Whole School Production

 - Health & Human Relations (5 & 6)